-Twelve years ago, I moved countries for the 10th time.
+Seventeen years ago, I moved countries for the 10th time.
 I enrolled into a master’s program in my home country, the U.K., to pin myself down into some vague notion of long-term stability.
 As the end of the one-year program drew near, I was planning another move, another country, another field of brighter, greener grass to graze from.
-So much for long term.
+So much for long-term.
 I wanted to stay somewhere, but I just couldn’t do it.

-If you want to know what drives your actions and what holds you back from making decisions or pursuing goals, this exercise is for you.
-We often strive to create achievable targets, or avoid obvious pitfalls like procrastination.
-But if you truly understand why you want to achieve something, or what makes you spend two hours on Facebook instead of writing that novel or business plan, you’re far more likely to achieve success.
+Want to know what drives your actions and what holds you back from making decisions or pursuing goals?
+This exercise for uncovering your ideal self is for you.
+We often strive to create achievable targets, or to avoid obvious pitfalls like procrastination.
+But if you truly understand why you want to achieve something, or what makes you spend two hours on social media instead of writing that novel or business plan, you’re far more likely to achieve success.

 Warning: This one goes deep, so make sure you’re really ready to explore your subconscious.